Graphs with Many Hamiltonian Paths: Abstract

 \section{Abstract}

 A graph is \emph{hamiltonian-connected} if every pair of vertices can be connected by a hamiltonian path, and it is \emph{hamiltonian} if it contains a hamiltonian cycle.
-Every hamiltonian-connected graph is hamiltonian, however we also construct families of nonhamiltonian graphs with `many' hamiltonian paths, where 'many' is interpreted with respect to the number of pairs of vertices connected by hamiltonian paths.
-We then consider minimal graphs that are hamiltonian-connected; we show that any order-$n$ graph that is hamiltonian-connected graphs must have $\geq 3n/2$ edges, and we construct an infinite family of graphs realizing this minimum.
+We construct families of non-hamiltonian graphs for which the ratio of pairs of vertices connected by hamiltonian paths to all pairs of vertices approaches 1.
+We then consider minimal graphs that are hamiltonian-connected.
+It is known that any order-$n$ graph that is hamiltonian-connected must have $\geq 3n/2$ edges.
+We construct an infinite family of graphs realizing this minimum.